Overnight the train departs the Barossa

 photographs, signs, and medical instruments

-Transport Pavilion
+Transport Pavilion:

 houses original vehicles including a horse-drawn